Skip to main content

 Thailand vs. Indonesia vs. Vietnam vs. Singapore

 Thailand’s cool season (November through February) is almost unfairly good on this ranking — low humidity, steady 27–31 °C, daily costs of £30–40 including comfortable private hostel rooms, and a backpacker social infrastructure built over thirty years.
 Indonesia’s Bali scores similarly in dry season for slightly higher cost but better surf and yoga community.
 Vietnam’s shoulder months (March–April, September–November) are the cheapest of the group but have more weather volatility.
-Singapore is tidier and safer than any of the others but loses on the budget dimension outright.
+Singapore is tidier and safer than any of the others but costs roughly double, which knocks it down this list.

 What to ignore from generic solo-Asia lists